ljin-dev/react-webpack/README.md

 npm run build
 ```

 Start Webpack Dev Server.
+In the browser, access 'http://localhost:8080' to check out.

 ```shell
 npm start
 ```
-Then in the browser, access 'http://localhost:8080' to check out.

 The default port of Webpack Dev Server is 8080.
 You can change it by editing file of 'package.json' at line 8: